Information for headteachers about applying for a review of marking for KS2 national curriculum tests (commonly referred to as SATs).

 - the pupil achieving the expected standard

 - the pupil not meeting the expected standard

-- or a change of 3 or more marks to the raw score
+- a change of 2 or more marks to the raw score

-A scaled score calculator will be available on NCA tools from 5 July for schools to use when deciding whether to apply for a review.
-This will enable schools to calculate what effect a change to the total raw score has on the scaled score awarded.
-2016 key stage 2 test materials and mark schemes are available at National curriculum assessments: past papers.
+A scaled score calculator will be available on NCA tools from Tuesday 10 July for schools to use when deciding whether to apply for a review.
+This enables schools to calculate what effect a change to the total raw score has on the scaled score awarded.
+Test materials and mark schemes will be available in the practice materials collection.

 Marking review query

-You should be aware that a pupil’s total raw score and/or scaled score may go up or down as a result of a marking review.
+You should be aware that a pupil’s total raw score and/or scaled score could go up or down as the result of a marking review.